ay/devenv/README.md

 ### Java / JDK

 Java is installed from [binaries](http://www.oracle.com/technetwork/java/javase/downloads/index.html) distributed by Oracle for your system into `~/.local/java`.
-Currently, Java will only be installed on OS X. For Java to work properly, you need to add these to your shell environment:
+Currently, Java will only be installed on macOS.
+For Java to work properly, you need to add these to your shell environment:

 ```sh
 export JAVA_HOME="${HOME}/.local/java"